Skip to main content

 Structuring information enables efficient reuse of content chunks across multiple channels.
 For product information, you want to future-proof your product information models to serve your website, app, point of sales, digital signage, syndication, and any potential future channel.

 As an example of a product content model, let's consider cooking recipes.
 A recipe could be explained in a single field of rich text.
-However, by structuring, adding semantic meaning, and organizing the content in reusable chunks, you can open up possibilities of reuse.
+However, structuring, adding semantic meaning, and organizing the content in reusable chunks can open up possibilities for reuse.

 By separating out ingredients as a product shape and recipes as separate structured documents that refer to ingredients, you create a flexible content model for many use cases like: